sipfront/action-call-test/README.md

 ## Howto

 1. Sign up for an account at [https://app.sipfront.com](https://app.sipfront.com)
-1. Generate an API key on the [web interface](https://app.sipfront.com/subscription/apikey)
+1. Generate an API key on the [API section](https://app.sipfront.com/subscription/apikey) of the web interface
-1. Add the public and secret API key as `SIPFRONT_PUBLIC_KEY` and `SIPFRONT_SECRET_KEY` to your GitHub repository secrets ([instructions](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository))
+1. Add the public and secret API key as `SIPFRONT_PUBLIC_KEY` and `SIPFRONT_SECRET_KEY` to your GitHub repository secrets ([instructions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository))
-1. Create a test on the [web interface](https://app.sipfront.com/)
+1. Create a test on the [Sipfront web interface](https://app.sipfront.com/)
 1. Add your workflow by using and adapting the following example:

 ```yaml